 This method offers a safe and productive setting for everyone to evaluate the program honestly, while also providing actionable takeaways and realistic goals.

 To demonstrate what a SWOT analysis might look like, we’ve provided an example for the cardiopulmonary rehab industry as a whole.
 Note that this example does not necessarily apply to any program because each has different strengths, weaknesses, opportunities and threats.

 Example: Cardiopulmonary Rehab Industry SWOT Analysis

-You can download a blank template to facilitate a SWOT analysis for your own program HERE.
+[download id=”6359″].
 We hope this exercise provides helpful direction for improving or starting your program!